Here we provide a detailed list of documents to include in your online application packet.

 For PhD applicants, three (3) letters of recommendation are required.
 For MS applicants and UB undergraduates, two (2) letters of recommendation are required.
 The letters should be requested through the online application by providing the recommenders' names and e-mail addresses.
 While we will accept letters from professional sources, we strongly prefer letters from professors who are acquainted with your academic interests, achievements, and abilities.

 Even though we do not put a hard-line on the minimum score, we expect applicants to score around 309/340 using the current scale (or 1250/1600 using the prior scale) for Verbal+Quantitative; and 4.0/6.0 for Analytical components.
 The average score of our recently admitted applicants is about 316/340 (or 1300/1600) and 4.0/6.0.

 The GRE must be taken within five (5) years of entry date.

 University at Buffalo undergraduates applying to the MS program are not required to submit GRE scores.
 ALL other applicants are required to provide GRE scores.
 It is university policy that all PhD applicants provide GRE scores.
-Arrangements to take the exam can be made through the Educational Testing Service (ETS).
+Arrange to take the exam via the Educational Testing Service (ETS) GRE site.